Margaret Cross Norton: Pioneer for gender equality

 In addition to helping the archival field develop as a profession free from historians and librarians, Norton was also a pioneer woman of her time.
 From 1936 to 1972, only about 15% of chair positions were held by women and female membership in the SAA and other professional associations was very limited.
 Despite this, Norton made an impact on her colleagues.
 Her election as the first female president of the SAA was significant for the archival field and women in professional roles.
 She was one of the first females to hold many of her professional titles.
 She also wrote numerous articles on the administrative aspect of the field.
 In one article, she admitted that "she deliberately overemphasized the administrative roles of archivist rather than their role as historians because too many so-called archivists shirked service to their institutions while writing or studying history for their own self-edification."

 Retirement and afterward

 Norton retired in 1957.
 After retirement, she made every effort to limit her influence and weight in the workings of the Illinois State Archives.
 She also mentioned that she much preferred to walk by the lake and watch the bunnies.
 When she died at the age of 92 she left all of her personal holdings to the SAA.
 Upon the SAA's examination of her house, they discovered a framed picture of the Illinois State Archives Building on her bedside nightstand.
+Eleven years after her death, the building in the photograph was renamed in Norton's honor.